eonu/sequentia/README.md

 **Sequentia is a Python package that implements various classification algorithms for sequential data.**

-Some examples of how Sequentia can be used in isolated sequence classification include:
+Some examples of how Sequentia can be used in sequence classification include:

 - determining a spoken word based on its audio signal or some other representation such as MFCCs,
 - identifying potential heart conditions such as arrhythmia from ECG signals,